Skip to content

 What is not considered an Act of God?

-If someone or something is to blame for an incident, and it could have been prevented or avoided, then it’s not an Act of God.
+If someone or something is responsible for an incident, and it could have been prevented or avoided, it generally won't be considered an Act of God.

-For example, a flood caused by a leaking tap or a fire that started because of an iron left on.
-These are both examples where a person is the cause of the incident and therefore aren’t classed as Acts of God.
+For example, a flood caused by a leaking tap or a fire that started because of an iron left on are incidents where human action caused the damage.

 Does my home insurance cover Acts of God?